-There are other steps you can take to make sure your recovery goes smoothly.
-Additional postoperative instructions outlined by the ADA include:
+There are other steps you can take to make sure your recovery goes smoothly:

 - Place an ice bag near the surgical area to reduce swelling.

-- Avoid rinsing your mouth vigorously as to not dislodge the clot.
+- Avoid rinsing your mouth vigorously so you don't dislodge your clot.

-- Do not use straws for 24 hours.
+- Don't use straws for 24 hours and avoid spitting.